reactive-streams/reactive-streams-js/README.md

 It should be noted that the precise nature of stream manipulations (transformation, splitting, merging, etc.) is not covered by this specification.
 Reactive Streams are only concerned with mediating the stream of data between different [API Components](#api-components).
 In their development care has been taken to ensure that all basic ways of combining streams can be expressed.

-In summary, Reactive Streams is a standard and specification for Stream-oriented libraries for the JVM that
+In summary, Reactive Streams is a standard and specification for Stream-oriented libraries for the JavaScript that

  - process a potentially unbounded number of elements
  - in sequence,